mrzeznik/RRegistry/README.md

 # Rule Registry
-Generic Rule Registry that allows to look for Rule matching given element.
+Generic Rule Registry that allows to store and then look for Rules & Values matching given element.

-I frequently required to select Tax basing on some properties of element:
+I frequently required to assign Tax basing on some properties of element:
-- for invoices: issuer country & invoice date
+- for invoices: issuer country & line type
 - for products: product type & country of origin, etc.
-- for services: service category

-This project is an approach to create configurable Registry.
+This project is an approach to create configurable & flexible Registry that can hold and select proper Values.

 ## Basic usage:
+One can either:
+- implement IRegistry interface
+- use prefedined Registry implementations: Tax Registry or Action Registry

+### Tax Registry
+This is predefined implementation, available in `RRegsitry.Tax` namespace.
 1. Define a *Condition*, *Rule* and *Value* that should be assigned to matched elements:
     ```csharp
     static bool IsDomesticToyCondition(FooProduct element) => element.Type.Equals("TOY", StringComparison.OrdinalIgnoreCase)